The Surprising Link Between Sleep and Weight Loss

 An imbalance in these hormones due to inadequate sleep could potentially lead to overeating and weight gain.

-Moreover, adequate sleep aids stress reduction by curbing the production of – the stress hormone known for stimulating fat storage, particularly around the waistline.
+Moreover, adequate sleep aids stress reduction by curbing the production of cortisol – the stress hormone known for stimulating fat storage, particularly around the waistline.

 This compelling evidence serves as an essential primer for understanding why lack of sleep is often associated with increased appetite – a topic warranting further exploration.